-Philips Wake-up Light Plus – Uses light and sound to awaken the sleeper gently and more like natural morning sunlight – $169 – Philips website
+Philips Sleep and Wake-up Lights – Use light and sound to awaken the sleeper gently like a natural morning sunrise – $49.95 - $219.95 – Philips website

 How much do sleep devices cost?
 Most of the devices listed above cost between $100 - $200.
 Most of the apps are a few dollars.

 Are sleep monitoring devices safe?

 Generally, these devices are safe.
 There is a potential danger that the user will mask or underdiagnose a potentially dangerous sleep disorder